Follow TV Tropes

 • Came Back Wrong: In the finale, he's revived as essentially a mindless zombie version of himself.

-• Evil Counterpart: Very much to Wataru, as both the live-action actor (who looks like an older Koji Seto) and his Dark Kiva armor (which itself more or less gives off the impression of being an Darker and Edgier Emperor form) disturbingly resemble our hero in more ways than one.
+• Evil Counterpart: Very much to Wataru, as both the live-action actor (who looks like an older Koji Seto) and his Dark Kiva armor (which is a Darker and Edgier Emperor form) disturbingly resemble our hero in more ways than one.

 • Final Boss: Twice - first Otoya and Wataru team up to defeat him in the past, then Taiga and Wataru team up to take him down in the present.

-• Foil: Being his immediate predecessor as Kiva, King serves as quite the contrast to Wataru, the former being everything the latter is not despite the similarities of their outer appearances.
+• Foil: Being his immediate predecessor as Kiva, King serves as quite the contrast to Wataru, the former being almost everything the latter is not despite their similar appearances.

 • Hoist by His Own Petard: Alienated Kivat the II and discarded the Zanbat Sword, allowing both to be used against him to kill him.

-• If I Can't Have You…: As he’s dying, he tries to kill Maya and Taiga to take them away from Otoya, believing that both of them belong to him.
+• If I Can't Have You…: As he’s dying, he tries to kill Maya to take her away from Otoya, believing that she belonged to him.

 • Karmic Death: When his attempt to kill Maya was turned against him thanks to infant Taiga.